Scare quotes: Criticism

-Political commentator Jonathan Chait wrote in The New Republic, "The scare quote is the perfect device for making an insinuation without proving it, or even necessarily making clear what you're insinuating."
+Political commentator Jonathan Chait wrote in The New Republic, The scare quote is the perfect device for making an insinuation without proving it, or even necessarily making clear what you're insinuating.In 1982, philosopher David Stove examined the trend of using scare quotes in philosophy as a means of neutralizing or suspending words that imply cognitive achievement, such as knowledge or discovery.

-In 1982, philosopher David Stove examined the trend of using scare quotes in philosophy as a means of neutralizing or suspending words that imply cognitive achievement, such as knowledge or discovery.
+Scare quotes can be replaced by writing text to make the insinuation explicit.

 In speech

 In spoken conversation, a stand-in for scare quotes is a hand gesture known as air quotes or finger quotes, which mimics quotation marks.
 A speaker may alternatively say "quote" before and "unquote" after quoted words, or say "quote unquote" before or after the quoted words, or pause before and emphasize the parts in quotes.
 These spoken methods are also used for literal and conventional quotes.